DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: How does adaptive level sampling impact generalisation in RL?

 \subsection{Distributional shift and the effect of increasing $|L|$}

-In 3 out of 16 Procgen games, $(S=S^V)$ does not improve over $(P_S=\mathcal{U})$ on the test set, and does worse on the train set.
+In 3 out of 16 Procgen games, $(S=S^V)$ does not improve over $(P_S=\mathcal{U})$ on the test set, and does worse on the train set (per-game results are available in \Cref{app:procgen_extended_results}).
 As we are interested in combining adaptive sampling with the generation of additional levels, we conduct a preliminary experiment investigating how the inclusion of additional training levels impacts ZSG in ``Miner'', one of the games in which $(S=S^V)$ underperforms.

 In \Cref{fig:numlvl_exp} we observe larger $L$ results in a reduction in the $\text{GenGap}$ and in an increase in test scores under uniform sampling, as reported in several prior studies \citep{OverfittingDRL,procgen,Packer2018AssessingGI}.
-For $(S=S^V)$ we also observe a reduction in $\text{GenGap}$ but it is caused by scores dropping over the train set, with no improvements over the test set.
-This phenomenon is not optimisation related, as scores achieved by $(S=S^V)$ and $(P_S=\mathcal{U})$ under their respective training distributions are similar.
-Instead, we find that it results from distributional shift, a potential pitfall of adaptive distributions.
-As this phenomenon is not captured by the $\text{GenGap}$ (training under a significantly shifted training distribution would cause the agent to perform poorly on both the train and test sets), we propose the \textit{shift-induced gap}, or $\text{ShiftGap}$, a complementary metric quantifying the performance reduction induced by distributional shift.\footnote{Note that the $\text{ShiftGap}$ compares the agent's performance with $X_\text{train}$.
-Using $X_\text{test}$ would make $\text{ShiftGap}\equiv\text{GenGap}$ when $P_\Lambda = \mathcal{U}$, whereas it should be 0.}
+For $(S=S^V)$ we also observe a reduction in $\text{GenGap}$ but it is caused by scores dropping over the train set instead of improving over the test set.
+This phenomenon is not optimisation related, as train scores for $(S=S^V)$ under its own adaptive distribution remain in-line with the $(P_S=\mathcal{U})$ train scores.
+In fact it is caused by distributional shift, a potential pitfall of adaptive distributions.
+In Miner, the shifted training distribution prevents the agent to improve its test scores further, even as the number of training levels is increased.